KatyaNichi/FooCoding/README.md

-# FooCoding
+## FooCoding
-FooCoding is fullstack web developer courses.
-This repository includes assignments.
+FooCoding is a Fullstack Web Development course.
+This repository includes assignments for the FooCoding program.